 - Rehabilitation Psychology & Neuropsychology

-Articles about the Brain and Stroke Rehabilitation Program
+Articles and Videos about the Brain and Stroke Rehabilitation Program

 To read more about the Brain and Stroke Rehabilitation Program at Johns Hopkins Hospital, please see the following news articles:

 - After the Big Bang: an article about rehabilitation after traumatic brain injury.